dysonperley419/LoogleSearch2025/README.md

 ## Site Search - Trimming Results

-As shown in the preview images, Doogle when performing a site search will return (title, URL and description) for each result.
+As shown in the preview images, Loogle when performing a site search will return (title, URL and description) for each result.

 However, to make some results easier to read, a trimming process is performed.
 Inside ./classes/SiteResultsProvider.php the function trimField() is called: